normful/blog/content/blog/Where is AI research going.md

     - [ ] Watch videos on the [Eye on AI channel](https://www.youtube.com/@eyeonai3425/videos)
 - How can I be a better <u>user</u> of AI, as opposed to how to become a creator or maintainer of AI systems
     - [ ] Try using prompts from `:ChatGPTActAs`

+- [ ] After watching the videos above, don't forget to write some notes to summarize the key ideas and specific topics/threads to look into more